milk-org/milk/src/CommandLineInterface/doc/FunctionParameterStructure.md

 ## 1.2.
 FPS name

-<fpsname> consists of a root name (string), and a series of optional integers, each printed on two digits:
+<fpsname> consists of a root name (string), and a series of optional integers.
+Note that the number of digits matters and is part of the name:

 	<fpsname> = <fpsnameroot>.<opt0>.<opt1>...